IkramSen/dag-analyzer/code_gen/README.md

 Mainly three files are generated: **main.cpp**, **tasks.cpp** and **tasks.hpp**.
-The correctness and the deadlock avoidance are granteed by the acylic nature of the input graph.
+The correctness and the deadlock avoidance are granted by the acylic nature of the input graph.
 If the user tends to call other, non called kernel, he has to ensure him self, that no deadlock can occur.

-## Subtask code generation
+## Sub-task code generation

 Each sub-task is implemented using a thread.
 If we consider multiperiodic task sets (communicating tasks may have different periods), each thread is periodic it self.
-However, if all subtasks of the same task share the same period, threads periodicity is ensured by the task thread.
+However, if all sub-tasks of the same task share the same period, threads periodicity is ensured by the task thread.